sentioxyz/iota/crates/iota-simulator/README.md

 `#[sim_test]` currently accepts two arguments:

 - `config = "config_expr"` - This argument accepts a string which will be evaluated as an expression that returns the configuration for the test.
 Generally, you should make this a function call, and then define the function to return the config.
 The function must return a type that can implements `Into<TestConfig>` - the most common choice is `SimConfig`, but `Vec<SimConfig>` and `Vec<(usize /* repeat count */, SimConfig)>` are also supported by default.
-See https://github.com/MystenLabs/mysten-sim/blob/main/msim/src/sim/config.rs for the `TestConfig` implementation.
+See https://github.com/iotaledger/iota-sim/blob/main/msim/src/sim/config.rs for the `TestConfig` implementation.

 - `check_determinism` - If set, the framework will run the test twice, and verify that it executes identically each time.
 (It does this by keeping a log which contains an entry for every call to the PRNG.
 Each entry contains a hash of the value yielded by the PRNG at that point + the current time.).
 Tests with `check_determinism` are usually for testing the framework itself, so you probably won't need to use this.

 ### Configuring the network:

-Network latency and packet loss can be configured using [SimConfig](https://github.com/MystenLabs/mysten-sim/blob/main/msim/src/sim/config.rs#L8), which is re-exported from this crate as `sui_simulator::config::SimConfig`.
+Network latency and packet loss can be configured using [SimConfig](https://github.com/iotaledger/iota-sim/blob/main/msim/src/sim/config.rs#L8), which is re-exported from this crate as `iota_simulator::config::SimConfig`.

 To configure a test, you write: